mattbun/dotfiles/README.md

 ## And that's not all!

 * A common color scheme provided by [nix-colors](https://github.com/Misterio77/nix-colors)
-* Fallback configurations for bash and regular ol' vim
+* A fallback configuration for bash
 * [direnv](https://direnv.net/) *and* [nix-direnv](https://github.com/nix-community/nix-direnv)

 ## Sign me up!